khalid-hussain/shaheen/chap3.md

 also heard that Abul Hassan likes his Christian wife more."

 Ferdinand jumped with excitement and said, "Then what are you waiting for?
-If Abu Abdullah has that doubt then you can change it to a fact.
-Then, you should leave by tomorrow itself."
+If Abu Abdullah has that doubt, then you can change it to fact.
+You should leave no later than tomorrow."

 Abu Dawood said, "I am ready to go but in the type of work I'm undertaking, it requires that I take my family along.
 I might have to stay there until such time I get all the gates of the city open for your forces.
 The slightest doubt about me could nullify all our efforts.
 Therefore, I want to cross the border posing like a refugee.
-On reaching Granada, more than me, my wife and daughters would elaborate the tales of your barbaric rule so that no one suspects us.
+On reaching Granada, my wife and daughters and I would elaborate the tales of your barbaric rule so that no one suspects us.
 Another reason for taking my wife is that through her it would be easier for me to have access to the harem of Abul Hassan."

 Ferdinand said, "Surely Abu Dawood, your services won't be in vain.
 We promise that you would be our first governor in Granada.
 And until the time the throne